 - The university encourages the use of random sampling to reduce the burden of requests on individual invitees.
 Researchers need to present a compelling rationale if they intend to contact entire populations (e.g. all faculty, all undergraduate students, etc.)

-Please allow at least one week between the submission of all required information and the date the first e-mail message is to be sent.
+Please allow up to one week between the submission of all required information and the date the first e-mail message is to be sent.